sougata-github/react-advanced/tanstack-query/README.md

 useMutation is a hook used to handle mutative operations that create, update and delete data on a backend or remote server.
 Unlike useQuery, which is used for fetching and caching data, useMutation is specifically designed for actions that change data.

-- onMutate: called cancelled before the mutation function is fired
+- onMutate: called before the mutation function is fired
 - onError: handles errors
-- onSucess: handles success
+- onSuccess: handles success
 - onSettled: called once the mutation either succeeds or fails

 ### invalidateQueries